 To further ensure geographic representativeness, implicit stratification variables included state and three-digit zip code (the first three digits of the hospital's five digit zip code).
 The hospitals were sorted according to these variables prior to systematic random sampling.
-For more detailed descriptions of the stratification and sample design, refer to the year-specific special reports Design of the HCUP Nationwide Inpatient Sample which can be found on the NIS Documentation CD-ROM.
+For more detailed descriptions of the stratification and sample design, refer to the year-specific special reports Design of the HCUP Nationwide Inpatient Sample which can be found on the HCUP-US Website and on the NIS Documentation CD-ROM.